redpaperheart/Cinder-Notifications/README.md

 # Cinder-Notifications

-An easy way to add Growl-like notifications to a project.
+A Cinder block to add simple growl-like notifications to your project.

 ## Work in Progress / Todo: